ichux/modelate/README.md

 * You can alter the [manage.py](./manage.py) file to taste.
 * The initial assumption will have you to have migrations that are easy to follow through, e.g. serial numbering
 * When you need to make your own `sql statements` or `revisions`, use `python manage.py dbr`
+* Your migration might not work if you already have tables in the DB from a previous migration that also appear in your present migration

 > After you add a model, `import it` within the [manage.py](./manage.py) and then run your migration(s).